TomJGooding/.github/CONTRIBUTING.md

 3. Create a branch
 4. Make your changes and push those changes to GitHub
 5. Create a pull request

+When fixing a bug or adding features, it's good practice to add a test to demonstrate your fix or new feature behaves as expected.
+These tests should focus on one tiny bit of functionality and prove changes are correct.

+If the change requires a change to the documentation, please update accordingly.

 ## Licence